top of page

 He was at the ER vet for 48 hours on fluids and oxygen.

-As you might guess, we fell in love with Stretch.
-We renamed him Tui, after a common bird in New Zealand, where my husband is from.
-Less than 48 hours later, we contacted STAR to express our intent to adopt him.
-Given our experience with dogs, we could tell he was a keeper.
-One does not pass on a dog like this.
-We're deep into potty training, keeping a watchful eye on him, and our house is littered with chew toys.
+Everyone can guess how this story ends.
+We fell in love with Stretch.
+We have renamed him Tui, after a very common bird in New Zealand, where my husband (and co-founder of The Monster Minders is from.)
+Less than 48 hours later we contacted STAR to let them know about our intentions to adopt him.
+We work with a lot of dogs, and we could just tell that he was a keeper.
+You do not pass on a dog like this.
+We are in the thick of potty training, we can't let him out of our sight for a second, and our house is littered with chew toys.
 It's perfect.

-Some have jokingly referred to Tui as a "replacement."
-Yet in a city where healthy dogs are at risk of euthanasia due to overcrowded shelters, we’re more than willing to open our home.
-Life is indeed better with a dog.
-If we can help by freeing up space in a kennel for another dog, we will.
-Our hearts are big enough to love again, and we have fallen hard for Tui.
+Someone joked he's our "replacement" but in a city where healthy dogs are at risk of euthanasia due to shelter overcrowding, we're more than happy to open our home.
+Life is simply better with a dog.
+If we can free up kennel space for another dog, we'll do it.
+Because our hearts are big enough to fall in love all over again.
+(And we have fallen hard.)

-As of June 2025, Tui's two sisters, Polly Pocket and Betty Spaghetti, are still waiting for their forever homes.
-They are just as adorable as him.
-Street Tails is actively accepting adoption applications for them.
-Get in touch: info@streettails.org.
+As of writing in June 2025 - Tui's two sisters (Polly Pocket and Betty Spaghetti) are still waiting for their forever homes.
+They are every bit as cute as him and Street Tails is actively accepting adoption applications for them.
+(Photo of the three of them below.)
+Get in touch: info@streettails.org

 A trio of puppies in front of cans of dog food, at Street Tails Animal Rescue in Philadelphia